ceph-korea/ceph-korean-doc/ceph-korean-doc/rados/api/librados-intro.rst

 A :term:`Ceph Client`, via ``librados``, interacts directly with OSDs to store and retrieve data.
 To interact with OSDs, the client app must invoke ``librados``  and connect to a Ceph Monitor.
-Once connected, ``librados`` retrieves the  :term:`Cluster Map` from the Ceph Monitor.
+Once connected, ``librados`` retrieves the  :term:`클러스터 맵` from the Ceph Monitor.
 When the client app wants to read or write data, it creates an I/O context and binds to a :term:`pool`.
 The pool has an associated :term:`CRUSH Rule` that defines how it will place data in the storage cluster.
 Via the I/O context, the client